Learn More about Export Compliance

 Search this website:

 We know that many FIU faculty and staff are shipping items abroad to support member of the international FIU community.
 Now more than ever, it is critical to ensure that Customs and export documents are completed correctly to avoid significant delays, lost shipments, and costly fines.
-Please do not hesitate to contact the Export Office or submit an International Shipping Export Review Form for help with your international shipment!
+Please do not hesitate to contact the Export Office or submit an International Shipping Review Request Form for help with your international shipment!

 When is an international shipping export review required?